 Authorship: Secondary Author.

-Funding Source: Center for Diseases Control (CDC)
+Funding Source: Centers for Disease Control (CDC)

 Summary: The adherence to protocols designed to prevent outbreaks and spread of infectious diseases is known as biosecurity compliance.
-While several models only focus on animal health, the present work develops a one health modeling framework to investigate how different degrees of compliance can influence the health of both animals and farmworkers.
-The model consists of a set of ordinary differential equations representing the spread of drug-susceptible and drug resistant pathogens in the environment and animal population, coupled with a set of stochastic differential equations representing the spread of pathogens in the farm worker population.
-The next-generation matrix approach is employed to estimate the basic reproduction numbers (R0) under three different hypotheses of transition, transition–reservoir, and reservoir both for drug-susceptible and drug-resistant pathogens, where they all agree on the same threshold value (i.e. R0 >1 implies disease outbreak and R0 <1 results in the disappearance of infection).
+While several models only focus on animal health, the present work develops a one-health modeling framework to investigate how different degrees of compliance can influence the health of both animals and farmworkers.
+The model consists of a set of ordinary differential equations representing the spread of substance-susceptible and substance resistant pathogens in the environment and animal population, coupled with a set of stochastic differential equations representing the spread of pathogens in the farm worker population.
+The next-generation matrix approach is employed to estimate the basic reproduction numbers (R0) under three different hypotheses of transition, transition–reservoir, and reservoir both for substance-susceptible and substance-resistant pathogens, where they all agree on the same threshold value (i.e. R0 >1 implies disease outbreak and R0 <1 results in the disappearance of infection).
 Using the data from the existing literature, the model is validated and certain parameter values are estimated.
 Also, the conditions for the existence and stability of disease free and three different endemic equilibria are established based on the R0 expressions.
 Focusing on transmission of infection within adult dairy cows on a dairy and the risk of spread to farmworkers, we investigate the effects five different biosecurity measures and their combinations: (1) animal movement control and quarantine, (2) disease monitoring and reporting(3) hygiene and disinfection, (4) feeding and watering practices, (5) antimicrobial stewardship, and (6) manure and contamination management.

 Key Highlights: